riceissa/issarice.com/drafts/spaced-repetition.md

 another thing i haven't seen discussed is how old people have worse memories. so an SRS should probably start _decreasing_ the interval as the user gets older.

+# shifting interests over time

+one danger with anki is that
+the stuff i need to remember now has changed a lot compared to what i was using anki for back in 2013 and 2014.
+This is possibly one reason why i stopped using anki. (back then, i hadn't figured out how to use it for math, other than memorizing integrals or trig identities or whatever.) i memorized a lot of things for classes, like literary techniques and spanish vocab. but these things have become unimportant to me.

+this also means that, if i want to keep using anki, i should liberally delete (or suspend) cards from my deck if i no longer need them. the goal is to keep using anki, and keeping bad cards makes that harder (because i'm less excited).